 Chipotle beans are a staple that we have at least once a week.
-This is how I prefer to make them.
+This is a “base” recipe for how I prefer to make them, modifying from there.

-We generally have this with a couple accompaniments such as: warm tortillas, brown rice with lime and coriander, queso fresco1, sour cream2, chopped fresh coriander3, lime wedges, pickled jalapeños, and hot sauce.
+We generally have this one or more of the following: warm tortillas, brown rice with lime and coriander, queso fresco1 or grated cheddar, sour cream2, chopped fresh coriander3, lime wedges, pickled jalapeños, and hot sauce.
 Marie Sharp’s Habanero Pepper Sauce is a great recent discovery.
-I’ll also sometimes make a salsa such as:
+If I want to be extra, I might make a salsa such as:

 - 🌶 Pico de gallo salsa